-How soon after a miscarriage can you try to get pregnant again?
-It depends on physical and emotional factors.
-Every case is different, but unless you’ve had other physical complications from your miscarriage, you can usually start trying to conceive once your doctor has given you a green light.
-“I usually tell them to wait until their next normal cycle, anywhere from four to six weeks,” Conner says.
-If you want to wait longer that’s totally normal too—give your mind and body the time they need to heal, and you’ll know when you’re ready to try again.
+How quickly you can try to get pregnant again after a miscarriage depends on a few physical and emotional factors.
+Every case is different, and you should only start trying to conceive once your doctor has given you the green light.
+“I usually tell patients to wait until their next normal cycle, anywhere from four to six weeks after miscarriage,” Conner says.
+If you want to wait longer, that’s totally normal too—in fact, some providers may recommend waiting up to three months to allow for recovery.
+What’s most important is you give your mind and body the time they need to heal, and you’ll know when you’re ready to try again.

 Miscarriages happen.
 It doesn’t mean you did anything wrong, and it certainly doesn’t make you a failure.
 Understanding what it entails, why it occurs and how you can move forward after miscarriage will hopefully help you feel supported.
 There’s no shame or stigma, so reach out for help if you need it.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Tannaz Ebrahaimi Adib, MD, os an ob-gyn at Tri-City Medical Center in Oceanside, California.
 She received her medical degree at Shahid Beheshti University of Medical Sciences in Iran.